PatrickBaus/pyAsyncFluke5440B/README.md

 ```python
    async def set_internal_guard(enabled)
 ```
 If set, the guard is internally connected to the output LO terminal.
-Use this if the device being calibrated has floating inputs.
+Use this, if the device being calibrated has floating inputs.
 If calibrating devices with grounded inputs, connect the guard terminal to the input LO of the device and disable the internal guard.
 See page 2-14 of the operator manual for details.

 ___Arguments___
 * `enabled` [bool] : Set to enable the internal guard or unset to float the internal guard.